robertu94/mpigdb/README.md

 ## CLI Arguments

++ `--mpigdb_frontend` debugging frontend to use defaults to `gdb`.
+Also accepts `vscode` to support writing launch.json files for VSCode
 + `--mpigdb_dbg_arg` pass a argument to GDB
 + `--mpigdb_helper` path to the MPI GDB helper on the worker nodes
 + `--mpigdb_gdbserver` path to the gdbserver helper on the worker nodes. default "gdbserve"